 When you feel sleepy, get back in bed and try again.
 If you still cannot fall asleep in 20 minutes, repeat the process.

 Drinking alcohol at bedtime may make you sleepy.
-However, it is best to avoid alcohol, because it can make you wake up later in the night.
+However, it is best to avoid alcohol because it can make you wake up later in the night.

-Paying attention to your overall health as you pass age 45 and making appropriate retirement planning to address the physical, emotional and financial issues that come with aging, health and long term health care will also make you sleep better.
+Paying attention to your overall health as you pass age 45 and making appropriate retirement planning to address the physical, emotional, and financial issues that come with aging, health, and long-term health care will also make you sleep better.

-Thing to make sure you do:
+Things to make sure you do:

-1. See your doctor on a regular basis.
+1. See your doctor regularly.

-2. Contribute to your employer's 401k or 403b plan.
+2. Contribute to your employer's 401(k) or 403(b) plan.

-3. If you have an HSA (health savings account) contribute the maximum allowed.
+3. If you have an HSA (health savings account), contribute the maximum allowed.

 4. Pay attention to the investments in your retirement accounts and make sure they are balanced based on your age.

-5. Obtain Long Term Care Insurance in your 40's or 50's when you are healthy and premiums are very affordable.
+5. Obtain Long-Term Care Insurance in your 40's or 50's when you are healthy, and premiums are very affordable.